Cliffhangers!

 Didja Know?

-Jr., son of Hollywood producer Sigmund Neufeld.
-The previous
+Hollywood producer Sigmund Neufeld.
+The previous chapter of

-chapter of Stop Susan Williams is listed as directed by
+Stop Susan Williams is listed as directed by Sigmund

-Sigmund Neufeld.
-However, Junior was known to occasionally go by
+Neufeld.
+However, Junior was known to occasionally go by his

-his father's name in the credits of television episodes, so it
+father's name in the credits of television episodes, so it was

-was probably Junior who directed the previous chapter as well,
+probably Junior who directed the previous episode as well, not

 The Wild Dakotas, in 1956).